exanauts/Argos.jl/docs/src/optim/fullspace.md

 solver than UMFPACK, employed by default in MadNLP.
 We recommend using HSL solvers (the installation procedure is detailed [here](https://madnlp.github.io/MadNLP.jl/dev/installation/#HSL-linear-solver)).
-Once HSL installed, one can solve the OPF with:
+Once HSL is installed, one can solve the OPF with:
 ```julia
 using MadNLPHSL
 solver = MadNLP.MadNLPSolver(model; linear_solver=Ma27Solver)